influxdata/docs-v2/content/v2.0/reference/config-options.md

 ## --store
 Specifies the data store for REST resources.

+**Options:** `bolt`, `memory`
+**Default:** `bolt`

 {{% note %}}
-Do not use `memory` in production environments.
-It is meant only for transient environments, such as testing environments, where data persistence does not matter.
+`memory` is meant for transient environments, such as testing environments, where data persistence does not matter.
+InfluxData does not recommend using `memory` in production.
 {{% /note %}}

-**Options:** `bolt`, `memory`
-**Default:** `bolt`

 ```sh
 influxd --store=bolt